 - Mount Kilimanjaro - Kilimanjaro.
 Largest free standing volcanic mass in the world, highest mountain in Africa, 5,895 m high.
 Volcano rises 4,877 m above the surrounding plain.
 Summit has permanent glacier, which is quickly disappearing.
 Mount Kilimanjaro includes several unique ecosystems, such as the highest cloud forests in Africa at 4,100 m height and stands of Dendrosenecio plants.

 - Ol Doinyo Lengai - Arusha.
 The only known carbonatite volcano in the world (except for the neighboring Kerimasi volcano).
 Volcano produces natrocarbonatite lava with nearly unique minerals - nyerereite and gregoryite.
 Lava flows at very low temperature at 500 - 600 °C. Carbonates react with moisture of atmosphere and quickly turn white, creating unique volcanic landscape.
-Here in steep cone has been observed formation of new, nearly unique lava cave with enormous stalactites made of fragile natrocarbonatite.
+Here in a steep cone has been observed formation of a new, nearly unique lava cave with enormous stalactites made of fragile natrocarbonatite.

 - Chemka Hot Springs - Kilimanjaro.
 Powerful thermal spring, beloved place for swimming.

 - Maji Moto springs - Arusha.
 Powerful thermal spring which forms a deep blue pond in the desert-like environment.

 - Kihansi Falls - Morogoro.
 Waterfall with several cascades, total height up to 280 m.
 Tallest cascade is in the middle.
 Stream is weakened and often interrupted by Kihansi dam upstreams.
 At the base of falls lived endemic species of amphibian - Kihansi Spray Toad (Nectophrynoides asperginis), it has been eliminated in nature by the dam.